The sleep of reason produces monsters. ~ Francisco Goya

 In my last post, I discussed Princeton emeritus professor Harry Frankfurt’s distinction between lies and bullshit.
 I suggested that the difference between truth and falsity is even more important than the difference between lies and bullshit.
 Now I’d like to elaborate.

 There are many reasons to revere truth: along with beauty and goodness it is one of the great ideas we judge by; it is universally regarded as a virtue; it is something, on this planet at least, that only humans discern; it is necessary to make good decisions about living our lives, and it allows us to predict the future and avoid future dangers.
 But there’s more.

 When I started teaching ethics 30 years ago I learned that truth-telling is one of the only moral imperatives across cultures.
 Why would that be?
 Simply put, human communication is pointless unless we assume that others will tell the truth.
 If I ask you what time it is or for directions to London, I’m assuming you won’t lie.
-If I assume the opposite, there’s not much point to those questions.
-Sincere, honest exchange essentially is communication, all the rest just manipulation.
-Another problem with lies, ignorance, and bullshit is that they undermine our rationality; they leave us slaves to our passions; and they keep us groping in the dark when we try to solve problems.
+If I assume the opposite, there’s not much point in asking those questions.
+Honest exchange is the essence of communication, all the rest is just ignorance or manipulation.
+Another problem with lies, ignorance, and bullshit is that they undermine our rationality; leave us slaves to our passions; and keep us groping in the dark when we try to solve problems.
 Problems are hard to solve when you start with truth, much more so when you begin with falsehoods.
 Lies and nonsense will ultimately be our downfall, however temporarily attractive they may be.
 But why?